Interested in participating?

 If you have already participated in a scientist visit, please leave your feedback by filling out our “Post Scientist Visit Evaluation” form.

 Are you a scientist or graduate student interested in visiting a Florida classroom?
 Does your research focus on air, water, land or life?
-We would love to help connect you to a classroom.
+We would love to help connect you to K-12 students.
 Please fill out the “Scientist Participation” form and we will contact you shortly.
 You can also sign up for our monthly “Scientist Scope” email newsletter to keep up with the SEFS program and ways to get involved.

 Applying for an NSF grant proposal?
 Consider collaborating with SEFS for your Broader Impacts activities.
 Learn more at the following link: SEFS Broader Impacts.